BrightBoost/devops/session2/cicd_pipeline.md

 Finally, let's do it!
 Let's implement the pipeline in their chosen CI/CD platform.
 Rather than handing out step-by-step instructions:
 1. Checkout references to the official docs or DevOps tutorials for that platform (e.g., GitHub Actions docs, Jenkins docs).
-2. You're encouraged to troubleshoot pipeline errors themselves (with you or peers providing hints if you get stuck).
+2. You're encouraged to troubleshoot pipeline errors yourselves (with you or peers providing hints if you get stuck).
 3. At the end, each group should do a brief demo talking through the plan and showing the pipeline in action.

 ---